cblegare/yawdmenu/README.rst

     `dmenu is a dynamic menu for X, originally designed for dwm.
 It manages large numbers of user-defined menu items efficiently.`

-`xdmenu` is free software and licensed under the GNU General Public License v3.
+`xdmenu` is free software and licensed under the GNU Lesser General Public License v3.
 See :ref:`license` for details.

 Features